mapbox/batfish/README.md

 Batfish provides *the essentials* for building excellent static websites with React and Webpack.

 - **(Universal) React.**
-  Use React components as the building blocks for pages.
+  Use React components as the building blocks for your pages.
-  "Universal" means the components are rendered into HTML pages at build time, and then mounted in the browser for interactivity at run time.
+  Your React code is "universal" because the components are rendered into HTML pages at build time and then mounted in the browser for interactivity at run time.
 - **Super-powered Markdown pages.**
 Markdown pages that are even more powerful than [Jekyll's](https://jekyllrb.com/) with interpolated JS expressions and JSX elements.
 - **Client-side routing with key features and minimal overhead.**